ref-finance/docs/contracts/ref-exchange.md

 ## Add liquidity

-Add given amounts from depoisted into given pool.
+Add given amounts from deposited into given pool.
 Amounts map to the tokens in the given pool.

 The amounts must be deposited before calling this contract first.
 Fails if there is not enough tokens.